BitcoinUnlimited/ElectrsCash/doc/usage.md

 ### Sample Systemd Unit File

-You may wish to have systemd manage electrs so that it's "always on."
+You may wish to have systemd manage electrscash so that it's "always on."
 Here is a sample unit file (which assumes that the bitcoind unit file is `bitcoind.service`):

 ```
 [Unit]
-Description=Electrs
+Description=ElectrsCash
 After=bitcoind.service

 [Service]
-WorkingDirectory=/home/bitcoin/electrs
+WorkingDirectory=/home/bitcoin/electrscash
-ExecStart=/home/bitcoin/electrs/target/release/electrs --db-dir ./db --electrum-rpc-addr="127.0.0.1:50001"
+ExecStart=/home/bitcoin/electrscash/target/release/electrscash --db-dir ./db --electrum-rpc-addr="127.0.0.1:50001"
 User=bitcoin
 Group=bitcoin
 Type=simple